hhe07/hhe07.github.io/computing.md

 title: computing
 ---
 # computing projects
-i'm just learning jekyll so this'll be a collection of software / hardware related posts, describing in-progress and completed projects. hopefully this isn't too redundant.
+this is a list of my software / hardware related posts, describing in-progress and completed projects.

 ## software: